GrigorievDmitry/InteractiveBowlingProject/README.md

 *Financial support:*

-Yury Senatorov, yuri.senatorov@gmail.com
+Yury Senatorov, yuri.senatorov@gmail.com et al.

 Sergey Baranovsky, barsdefy@gmail.com

-*By the present day it is non commercial project.*
+* It is non commercial project up to present date* *The access to the main project code could be granted by request.
+Mail to vintskevich@phystech.edu*